Facebook Pixel

 These instructions are sent with the plant gift

-These unusual citrus trees are the true Citrus bergamia used to flavour Earl Grey Tea and make a lovely feature with heavily perfumed flowers and unusual drop shaped fruits.
+These unusual citrus trees are the true Citrus bergamia used to flavour Earl Grey Tea and make a lovely feature with heavily perfumed flowers and unusual drop-shaped fruits.

-Problem Solving:
+Problem Solving

-Citrus trees are not the easiest of plants, but they are very rewarding.
+Citrus trees are not the easiest of plants but they are very rewarding.
 Look out for signs of trouble and try to treat problems early.
-The most common problem is leaves dropping due to over or under watering.
-If leaves drop quickly this is usually due to underwatering; if they are leathery and dropping slowly, the chances are it’s been over watered.
+The most common problem is leaves dropping due to over or under-watering.
+If leaves are crisp when they drop, this is due to underwatering; if they are leathery the chances are it has been over-watered.
 A return to a regular and thorough watering routine should lead to recovery.

 If new growth is very light in colour or has mottled markings your plant may be lacking trace elements.
-A good dose of citrus feed should ensure that new growth is a healthier green.
-Our ciitrus trees are grown in a pesticide free environment.
-In the unlikely event that you find pests e.g. aphids these can be removed by hand or with a soap and water spray.
+A good dose of citrus feed should soon green up the leaves.

 We found other products you might like!